 The easy, definitive test

 If you are still not sure whether you have mold or root hairs, the best test is with a spray bottle.
 Spray water over the area.
 If it is root hairs, they will seem to disappear completely when wet.
-Mold will not disappear, but will just lay against the soil and greens.
+Mold will not disappear, but will gather water droplets and lay against the soil and greens.

-What do I do if I have mold?
+What do I do if I DO have mold?

 If the mold is confined to a small area, carefully scoop out the nasty bit.
 Spray the area with hydrogen peroxide(H2O2)* to eliminate any mold spores on the soil, then place the tray in an area with bright light and good airflow.
 The trick is to dry out the top layer of soil as quickly as possible.
-Always bottom water when there is a chance of mold, especially in areas with high humidity.
+Always bottom water, especially in areas with high humidity.